History of Everton F.C.: Walter Smith era (1998–2002)

-Successful former Rangers manager Walter Smith took over from Kendall in the summer of 1998 and big things were expected along with some high-profile signings but his first season saw another relegation battle, and only a late run of four wins from their final six games saw them earn safety a 14th-place finish.
+Successful former Rangers manager Walter Smith took over from Kendall in the summer of 1998 and big things were expected along with some high-profile signings but his first season saw another relegation battle, and only a late run of 4 wins from their last 6 games saw them earn safety a 14th-place finish.
 During the 1998–99 season striker Duncan Ferguson was sold to Newcastle United without Smith's knowledge.
 The resulting outrage from supporters regarding the manner of the sale lead to chairman Peter Johnson stepping down from his post.
 Theatrical producer Bill Kenwright bought control of the club and installed Philip Carter as the new chairman.
 Smith's chances of success were hampered by continuing financial constraints which had also contributed to the club's decline in previous years.
 1999–2000 proved to be a better campaign, and the club looked to have an outside chance of qualifying for the UEFA Cup for much of the season.
-In the reverse of the previous year though, Everton fell apart in the final months of the campaign, claiming just two victories from their last twelve games and finishing in 13th, just one place higher than the previous year.
+In the reverse of the previous year though, Everton fell apart in the final months of the campaign, claiming just 2 wins from their last 12 games and finishing in 13th, just one place higher than the previous year.
 2000–01 saw a major step back however, and the club once again fell into a relegation battle, not helped by long-term injuries to several key players.

 In March 2000 American cable television provider NTL approached the club with a view to purchasing a 9.9% stake in the club.
 Everton expected to announce a deal before the beginning of the 2000–01 season, but by October 2000 any chance of an agreement had disappeared leaving Everton with financial difficulties and forced to sell first team players, including Youth Academy products Francis Jeffers and Michael Ball, to balance the books – the board had already spent £18.4 million on purchasing new players including bringing back Duncan Ferguson, on the basis that an agreement was in place.
 Around the same time Paul Gregg had been negotiating a deal with United News and Media but this never came to fruition.

-The Everton board finally ran out of patience with Smith and he was sacked in March 2002 after an FA Cup exit at Middlesbrough, with Everton still in real danger of relegation.
+The Everton board finally ran out of patience with Smith and he was sacked in March 2002 after an FA Cup exit against Middlesbrough, with Everton still in real danger of relegation.